TechImpact Scholar Awards

 – Where you intend to research

 – How long you intend to be in the US.
-The allowable period is 2 weeks up to 3 months between July 2018–August 2019.
+The allowable period for 2019-2020 Awards is from 2 weeks up to 3 months between July 2019–August 2020.
 The possibility of repeat visits that do not aggregate to more than three months may be considered provided there is strong justification and program of work for return visits.

 We will then issue you the link to the online application system (known as Embark) and the Irish instructions for application.